Care Award Success for North East & Scotland!

 • Social Care Covid Hero – Stephanie Stephen, Albert Street

-Last night’s awards ceremony forms part of the Great British Care Award’s regional events that celebrate excellence across the sector.
+Last night’s awards ceremony forms part of the Great British Care Award’s regional events, celebrating excellence across the sector.
 The ceremonies continue to take place throughout this month across other regions, with Community Integrated Care celebrating 24 finalists in total.

 Winners from the regional events will go through to a National Finals taking place in March 2022.